kristianmandrup/permit-authorize/README.md

 See reasoning for Livescript.
 Was simply easier/faster to implement using classes.

 Feel free to fork this project and provide a version without classes if that is a MUST for you...

+## TODO

+- *rule-applier* needs more tests...
+- refactor *rule-applier* and some other core modules that have functions of more than 3 lines!
+- optimize for speed!
+I think the engine could be at least twice as fast with some optimizations... (mostly: caching and lazy loads)

 ## Testing